 If, however you are happy to take existing designs for a product and customise it then most likely you will not need a tech pack.
 A lot of manufacturers have their own products and garments that they produce and you can then tweak these designs to fit your needs.
 You will be limited on the changes you can make however the core construction of the garment would have already been designed.

-If you’re looking for a manufacturer for your future brand or clothing line you can post your free project on Sourcing Playground and receive quotes directly from manufacturers from around the world who can supply your request.
+If you’re looking for a manufacturer for your future brand or clothing line you can sign up for a 7 day free trial to Sourcing Playground’s AI sourcing database.